heraldb/heatpump-logger/README.md

 ## Output of data

 Since I happened to run Domoticz already for my "Slimme meter" (common in the Netherlands to read data about usage of electricity and gas), it seamed a good idea to send the data Domoticz.
 In order to do this, you need to prepaire Domoticz for receiving data.
 I used this Dutch guide: http://domoticx.com/internet-of-things-domoticz-data-ontvangen-vanuit-andere-bron/](http://domoticx.com/internet-of-things-domoticz-data-ontvangen-vanuit-andere-bron/).
-Basically you need te create so called device numbers which can be used as a reference when you push data to Domoticz.
+Basically you need to create so called device numbers which can be used as a reference when you push data to Domoticz.

-Apart from pushing data to Domoticz, I personally wanted to log the data to file as well, a 5 minute intervals.
-This way would me enable to do some analyses over longer time (note that Domotics will not keep detailed data for longer than a week.
+Apart from pushing data to Domoticz, I personally wanted to log the data to file as well, with 5 minute intervals.
+This way would me enable to do some analyses over longer time (note that Domotics will not keep detailed data for longer than a week).

 ## The heatpump-logger script

 The script is desgned to run as a process in the background.
 On a linux system you can run it as a systemd service.

-## Installation
+## Preparing / testing

 1. Enable the webserver on your Alpha Innotec heatpump.
+I would suggest to look around on the web pages this webserver offers.
+These pages will be used to obtain the data for logging.
+So you can decide about what you would to log.
 1. If you don't have an existing Domoticz service running, create one.
-1. Copy heatpump-logger to the correct location (I use /home/pi) and copy heatpump-example.ini to heatpump.ini in the same directory as the logger script.
-Adjust the ini file (note the ip addresses).
-In the logger script, check the data that will be collected.
-See the "pages" dictionary for that.
-Note the language dependend titles in the "pages" dictionary as well as in the parseNaviagtion function.
-Depending the language of the webinterface of the heatpump, you might need to change them.
+I would recommend to run domoticz and the heatpump-logger on a raspberry pi for 24/7 logging.
+1. `cp heatpump-logger-example.ini heatpump-logger.ini` and put the IP addresses of the heatpump and the domoticz server in place and give "test" the value "True" (!).
+1. Check the `pages` dictionary in the `heatpump-logger.py` script.
+If the web interface of your heatpump is not in the Dutch language, you will at least have to replace the Duth labels.
+And maybe you prefer to make another selection of data for logging.
+Note that the numbering of the items start with "0", so the 6th item on a web page is specified with field number 5.
-1. Create deviceIDs in Domoticz [see this](http://domoticx.com/internet-of-things-domoticz-data-ontvangen-vanuit-andere-bron/) for all data points
+1. Create deviceIDs in Domoticz [see this](http://domoticx.com/internet-of-things-domoticz-data-ontvangen-vanuit-andere-bron/) for all data points and put the deviceID's in the `pages` dictionary of `heatpump-logger.py`.
+1. Run the script and check the output.

+## Installation

+1. Copy heatpump-logger and heatpump.ini to the correct location (I use /home/pi).
+Make sure that in the .ini file "test" has the value "False", otherwise it can not run as a service.
 1. Copy the heatpump-logger.service file to the correct directory (typically /etc/systemd/system/) and check working directory.
-1. Run `systemctl enable --now heatpump-logger.service` to start te service.
+1. Run `systemctl enable --now heatpump-logger.service` to start the service.